alda-lang/alda/README.md

 * Easy to understand, markup-like syntax.
-* Designed for musicians who don't know how to program, as well as programmers who don't know how to music.
+* Designed for musicians who don't know how to program, as well as programmers who don't know how to write music.
 * A score is a text file that can be played using the `alda` command-line tool.
 * [Interactive REPL](doc/alda-repl.md) lets you enter Alda code and hear the results in real time.